IntroToCode/CodeMates2_Fall22/breakfast/readme.md

-# Replace with recipe name: Sheet-Pan Gnocchi With Mushrooms and Spinach
+# Sheet-Pan Gnocchi With Mushrooms and Spinach

 ## Servings: 4